 Credit Allocation and Macroeconomic Fluctuations

-We study the relationship between credit expansions, macroeconomic fluctuations, and financial crises using a novel database on the sectoral distribution of private credit for116 countries starting in 1940.
-Theory predicts that the sectoral allocation of credit matters for distinguishing between "good" and "bad" credit booms.
-We test the prediction that lending to households and the non-tradable sector, relative to the tradable sector, contributes to macroeconomic boom-bust cycles by (i) fueling unsustainable demand booms, (ii) increasing financial fragility, and (iii) misallocating resources across sectors.
-We show that credit to non-tradable sectors, including construction and real estate, is associated with a boom-bust pattern in output, similar to household credit booms.
-Such lending booms also predict elevated financial crisis risk and productivity slowdowns.
-In contrast, tradable-sector credit expansions are followed by stable output and productivity growth without a higher risk of a financial crisis.
-Our findings highlight that what credit is used for is important for understanding macro-financial linkages.
+We study the relationship between credit expansions, macroeconomic fluctuations, and financial crises using a novel database on the sectoral distribution of private credit for 117 countries starting in 1940.
+Theory predicts that lending to the non-tradable sector, relative to the tradable sector, reflects relaxations in credit supply and contributes to boom-bust cycles by increasing financial fragility.
+We show that, during credit booms, credit flows disproportionately to the non-tradable sector, consistent with an important role for easy financing conditions.
+Credit expansions to the non-tradable sector, in turn, systematically predict subsequent growth slowdowns and financial crises, similar to household credit expansions.
+In contrast, lending to the tradable sector coincides with strong output and productivity growth without a higher risk of a financial crisis.
+Our findings illustrate that heterogeneity in firm credit is important for understanding macro-financial linkages and distinguishing between “good” and “bad” credit expansions.

 Suggested Citation: Suggested Citation